ADD-SP/ngx_waf-docs/docs/advance/directive.md

 This directive is used to set the HTTP status code returned when a request is blocked.

 * `general`: Indicates the HTTP status code returned when all blacklist-based inpection are triggered.
-* `cc_dney`: Indicates the HTTP status code returned when CC protection is triggered.
+* `cc_deny`: Indicates the HTTP status code returned when CC protection is triggered.